 Further venue details can be found at the end

-- 19-29 November 2019 (not Sundays): On Illness.
+19 November – 2 December 2019 (restricted opening hours): On Illness.
 This installation by mid-career conceptual artist Alison Marchant interrogates Virginia Woolf’s A Writer’s Diary to create a new publication focussing on Woolf’s writing about sickness and creativity and reclaim Woolf as a Disabled artist.
 Meet the Artist Friday 29 November 6-8pm.
 St Bart’s Community Centre.

-- 22 November 2019, 7-9pm: Notes from the East.
-Jo-anne Cox is joined by Janice Weir, Angus McKenzie Davie and guests for a musical celebration of Disability History Month.
-Live-streamed to Facebook together2012cic from the Old Town Hall Stratford.
+22 November 2019, 7-9pm: Notes from the East.
+Jo-anne Cox is joined by Janice Weir, Angus McKenzie Davie and guests from the Together!
+Music Club for a musical celebration of Disability History Month.
+Live-streamed to Facebook together2012cic from the Old Town Hall Stratford: watch the video here.

-- 6-8 December 2019, 6-8pm on 6 December, 12-8pm on Saturday and Sunday: Together!
+6-8 December 2019, 6-8pm on 6 December, 12-8pm on Saturday and Sunday: Together!
 2019 Disability Film Festival, Old Town Hall Stratford.
 Our international Film Festival brings together films of all genres by Disabled filmmakers and/or featuring a central Disabled character.
-This includes a celebration of the work of Katherine Araniello on the opening night, and a two-day workshop for filmmakers on creating artists’ films on 5 & 6 December (11am-4pm daily).
+This includes a celebration of the work of Katherine Araniello on the opening night, and a two-day workshop for filmmakers on creating artists’ films on 5 & 6 December at St Bart’s Community Centre East Ham (11am-4pm daily).